karthik11c/Cruise-Services11/README.md

   - The script will complete its action automatically after step 4).You need wait until the $ sign appears on the terminal...
   - 5) Open browser and goto following url for Cruise-Site UI
          - http://localhost:2000
-         - You need to register first and then login.
+         - You need to register first and then login...
   - 6) For database dashboard -
          - http://localhost:3000/dashboard.html
          - you can log into dashboard by username - admin and password - pass